isocia/isocia.github.io/index.md

+## 2nd Semester Reminders & Updates
+- April 20th is the last class with instruction.
+It will be focused on review material.
+- April 27th is the end of the semester.
+We will be having out **Final Exam & Party** at 9am.
+Please fill out the <a href="https://drive.google.com/file/d/14yo3xVnGxl6Z6em6nuyrn9dGQ_13BsMh/view?usp=sharing" target="_blank">permission slip</a>.
+- Due to Ramaḍān, we’ve rescheduled the PTC to the afternoon of May 11th.
+Please sign up for a spot using <a href=“https://forms.gle/j3VT1ZjWQEuKNL4c9” target=“_blank”>this form</a>.

 ### Please find and save our <a href="https://drive.google.com/file/d/1zgeY8lmIBOeOVl5Ra0v05H4ZZ1aMj_EF/view?usp=sharing" target="_blank">2018-2019 Calendar</a>

 ### Please find and save our <a href="https://docs.google.com/document/d/1UgzbleqABnc-ARckBHvQyn3fqIPlYzyRCML7rqby0PM/edit?usp=sharing" target="_blank">Depost Policies</a>